oetiker/sourcey-buildpack/README.md

 The `/tmp/stage` directory gets packaged up and transfered to the run-time environment.
 At first only your application will be sitting there (in the `/tmp/stage/app` directory).

 The content of the `/tmp/cache` directory will made available whenever you push your application again.
-Sourcey uses this location to cache compiled binaries and restore them when you push an update without changeing the `SourceyBuild.sh` file.
+Sourcey uses this location to cache compiled binaries and restore them when you push an update without changing the `SourceyBuild.sh` file.

 ### Helpers